alecmuffett/real-world-onion-sites/README.md

 ## Drops & Leaks

-Pull requests for the SecureDrop or GlobalLeaks lists will be accepted only for entries of the form:
+Pull requests for the SecureDrop or GlobaLeaks lists will be accepted only for entries of the form:

 ```
-## Descriptive Publication *or* Journalist Name
+## Publication, Site *or* Journalist Name [ / 1..4 word description ]
 * <url of onion> <lock emoji if https>
 * <first-party "proof" url citing the above url>
 ```